eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 1. high enough to numerically dominate priority fees and MEV, as a fraction of unstaked Ether; $$\alpha^\star\gg f^\star$$.

-The importance of this last point in moderating staking fraction feels quite different to us, than the view on inflation expressed, for instance [in this helpful review podcast](https://www.youtube.com/watch?v=ivynR3RI3_Y).

-Inflation should *eventually* decay, driving $$s\to1$$ if it is not already there, though it may take some time.
+Inflation should *eventually* decay, driving $$s\to1$$ if it is not already there, though it may take considerable time.
 This "L2 future" has been recognized by many others: most Ether is staked, with the majority used for settlement of L2 rollups.
 We'll discuss it more next time.